filecoin-project/filecoin-docs/content/en/storage-provider/architecture/Lotus-components/index.md

 Another important consideration is the filesystem size and available free space.
 The Filecoin chain grows every day<!--TODO STEF by how much, currently, and how big is it?-->, which will eventually fill up any available space.
 Solutions like [SplitStore](https://lotus.filecoin.io/lotus/configure/splitstore/) and [compacting](https://lotus.filecoin.io/lotus/manage/chain-management/) reduce the storage space used by the chain <!--TODO STEF by what %-->.

 ### Wallets
 Another key role of the Lotus Daemon is to host the Filecoin wallets that are required to run a Storage Provider setup.
 As a Storage Provider you will need a minimum of 2 wallets.
 One is the "owner" wallet, the other is the "worker" wallet.
+A 3rd type of wallet, the "control" wallets will be required to scale your operations in a production environment.

 It is important to note that careful security measures are required to keep your Lotus wallets safe.
 This includes physical access, network access, software security and making backups (that are also secured).
 As with any crypto wallet, access to the private key means access to your funds.
 Lotus supports [Ledger hardware wallets](https://lotus.filecoin.io/lotus/manage/ledger/), which is recommended for the owner wallet.
-You cannot keep the worker or control <!--TODO STEF wait is this a 3rd kind of wallet not yet mentioned?--> wallets on a hardware device because Lotus requires frequent access to those types of wallets.
+You cannot keep the worker or control  wallets on a hardware device because Lotus requires frequent access to those types of wallets.
 For instance, Lotus requires access to a worker or control wallet (depending on your setup) to send WindowsPoST proofs on-chain.

 Type the following command to see your wallets and corresponding funds on them: